EvictionLab/eviction-lab-website/content/weekly-reports/houston-tx.md

 title: Houston, Texas | Weekly Eviction Reports | Eviction Lab
 h1: Houston, Texas
 slug: houston-tx
-date: 2020-05-28T00:00:00.000Z
+date: 2020-06-03T00:00:00.000Z
 ---

 {{% report_intro id="48201" data="/uploads/table.csv" %}}

 Eviction filings in Harris County, TX (Houston) have fallen sharply since eviction proceedings were suspended across Texas on March 19.
-Compared to equivalent periods in previous years (2012–2015), eviction filings were far below average over the last two weeks of March, in April, and through the first half of May.
-Eviction protections in Texas begin to expire on May 18.
+Compared to equivalent periods in previous years (2012–2015), eviction filings were far below average over the last two weeks of March, and through April and May.
+Eviction protections in Texas began to expire on May 18.

 More detail on eviction protections in Texas can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/tx/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/harris_barchart.csv" %}}

 # Changes in eviction filings